AI Strategy8 min read

 The World Economic Forum's January 2026 analysis__ puts it bluntly: more than 60% of real estate companies remain strategically, organizationally and technically unprepared for scaled AI implementation.
 These firms are stuck in what JLL calls the "pilot trap": generating impressive demos without building the foundational capabilities to drive actual business transformation.

-Compare that to how successful implementations work.
 The 5% of firms hitting their AI goals share a common trait: they start with one high-value workflow, build it into operations, prove the ROI, and then expand.
-They sequence.
-They do not scatter.
+They sequence rather than scatter.
+The first workflow typically shows measurable ROI within 90 days.

 Where AI Delivers Real Value in CRE